ryansenn/torchless/README.md

 # Torchless
-Torchless is an LLM inference engine built from scratch in pure C++
+Torchless is an LLM inference engine built from scratch in C++

-It runs a full CPU forward pass of the [Mistral 7B model](https://huggingface.co/mistralai/Mistral-7B-v0.1) and produces outputs that match the Hugging Face reference implementation.
+It currently runs a full CPU forward pass of the [Mistral 7B model](https://huggingface.co/mistralai/Mistral-7B-v0.1).
 The core architecture is complete and correct, and the current work is centered on improving execution speed.
-GPU support is the next major milestone!

 # Roadmap

 - [x] **Model Loader**
   - [x] **Binary converter** *(scripts/export_mistral.py)*
-    Converts a Hugging Face Mistral model (config, vocab/merges, and weights) into a single standardized binary file that can be fed into the engine.
+    Converts a Hugging Face Mistral model (config, vocab/merges, and weights) into a single standardized binary file, optionally applying quantization.
 It uses a JSON header to store model metadata, vocabulary, merges, and tensor index information, followed by all model weights packed sequentially as contiguous floating point data.
   - [x] **In-memory loader** *(src/loader/parameters.cpp)*
     Memory-maps the binary, loads the config and provides direct tensor views.